Analysis of Crowdsourced Sampling Strategies for HodgeRank with Sparse Random Graphs: Related Work

-With the help of these platforms, the requesters can post tasks, such as image annotation \cite{mm34,MIR10}, document relevance \cite{mm2}, document evaluation \cite{mm25}, music emotion recognition \cite{MM13workshop1}, affection mining in computer games \cite{MM13workshop2}, and quality of experience evaluation \cite{MM09,tmm12}, etc., then workers complete them and get compensated in the form of micro-payments.
-Besides, some studies have been conducted to explore the qualities obtained with crowdsourcing approaches.
-For example, some researchers investigate the reliability of non-experts \cite{non-expert1,non-expert2}.
-They found that a single expert in the majority of cases is more reliable than a non-expert.
-However, using an aggregate of several cheap non-expert judgements could approximate the performance of expensive expertise.
+With the help of these platforms, requesters post tasks ({\it e.g.} image annotation \cite{mm34,MIR10}, document relevance \cite{mm2}, document evaluation \cite{mm25}, music emotion recognition \cite{MM13workshop1}, affection mining in computer games \cite{MM13workshop2}, and quality of experience evaluation \cite{MM09,tmm12}) and users are compensated in the form of micro-payments for completing these posted tasks.
+Several studies have been conducted to evaluate the quality of completed tasks obtained from crowdsourcing approaches.
+For example, researchers have investigated the reliability of non-experts and found that a single expert in the majority of cases is more reliable than a non-expert.
+However, using an aggregate of several, cheap non-expert judgements could approximate the performance of expensive expertise \cite{non-expert1,non-expert2}.
 From this point of view, conducting subjective tests in a crowdsourcing context is a reasonable strategy.